Code-Institute-Submissions/exploregothenburg/README.md

 - ####  International Traveller
     1. I want to easily understand the purpose and the layout of the site without additional instructions needed.
     1. I want to intuitively navigate through the site to browse the content.
-    1. I want to know about basic information before visit like currency, language and culture.
+    1. I want to know about basic information before visit like currency, language,weather and transport.
     1. I want to know about best place to visit here.
     1. I want to know about best place to go for different activity.
     1. I want to know about best place to eat and drink.